EmpPowiUDE/NovalandGuide/docs/source/DataRetrievalwithSessionFieldValue.rst

 Data Retrieval with Session Field variables
 ============================================

-Novaland is a study where it is important that the decisions of all participants are taken into account and can be incorporated.
+Novaland is a study where it is important that the decisions of all participants are taken into account and can be aggregated.
-Therefore, we need variables in the project that can be edited and accessed by all participants.
+Therefore, we need variables in the project that can be updated by each participants behavior.
 This is where session field variables come into play, as they can be accessed by all participants across all apps.

 The usage of SESSION_FIELDS has already been explained in #otreeProject.
 In this chapter, we will show how all participants can edit certain variables so that other parts of the project can be modified accordingly.